 Find more out about HMSP here http://www.humberantislave.co.uk/

 We believe we should have a world free of slavery and exploitation for all.
 With homelessness and poverty being a major contributor to modern slavery we are working on ways to identify those links, support potential victims and remove those desperate circumstances which could lead to someone being exploited.

 One way in which we are working to tackle modern slavery is to develop monitoring and reporting procedures with an on street task force, trained and motivated to investigate potential trafficking rings, sexual exploitation, forced labor and serious financial abuse and manipulation.
-Working closely with Hope For Justice as part of the HMSP we are confident we can better support victims, bring perpetrators to justice and raise valuable awareness.
+Working closely with partners as part of the HMSP we are confident we can better support victims, bring perpetrators to justice and raise valuable awareness.

 Types of modern slavery;

 Sexual exploitation, such as escort work, prostitution and pornography

 Debt bondage/bonded labour – being forced to work to pay off debts that realistically they never will be able to